eshanks16/tkgwork/dexbootstrap/README.md

 `Repo` – The git url for the repo that you’d like to update

-`File` – The filename of the file that you’d like to update

 `Branch` – The branch within the repo that you want to update

-`Variable` – which variable within the file you’d like to update.
-This is in
-    yq format so you can edit “variable2” or “variable3.entry2” etc.
+`cluster_name` - new cluster to be created

+`lb_cert` - the AWS arn for the certificate

--   Update the sshconfig to include any hosts where you'll pull form git.
+-   Update the sshconfig to include any hosts where you'll pull from git.
 This disables host checking.